CM4all/workshop/doc/index.rst

 The process writes its progress to `stdout`, i.e. an integer number between 0 and 100 per line.
 At the end of a line, Workshop writes this number into the job's database row.
+(If the plan enables the control channel, then this feature is disabled, and the control channel shall be used instead.)

 The process may log errors and other messages to `stderr`.
 They will be forwarded to the configured syslog server, or will be logged to